{

 Growing Adoption of Virtual Clinical Trials

-The COVID-19 pandemic continues to introduce disruptive changes to the way physicians deliver care to patients, yet it also has influenced how clinical trials are now being conducted.
+The result of COVID-19 pandemic introduced disruptive changes to the way physicians deliver care to patients, yet it also has influenced how clinical trials are now being conducted.
 Talks about virtual clinical trials have echoed the halls of life science and pharma companies for years; however, prior to the pandemic, these were mere whispers.

 This may be due in large part to the fact that remote patient monitoring is proving to be an effective approach to clinical trials while subjects are able to remain in the comfort of their homes.
 Many clinical trials face similar challenges, such as adherence to protocol, participants losing interest, or dropping out completely due to logistical difficulties.
 However, with virtual monitoring, study participants can reduce their in-office visits, monitor their readings at home, share them remotely with stakeholders, and receive reminders that help keep participants engaged and on track